-Riding For three Days in Luxor Was a Sensory Buffet.
+Horseback Riding in Egypt: Three Days in Luxor Were a Sensory Buffet

 It was more village riding than desert and I learned that Egyptian horses are braver than American ones.
 Plastic bags floated about like dust motes and traffic (both car and donkey) zipped and zigzagged around us.
 Half-wild dogs chased us up the narrow streets and nipped at my horse’s fetlocks.
 Children bounced colorful balls beside muddy canals and herds of goats clogged intersections.
 Hercules, the little bay gelding I rode, took it all in stride.
 He was a perfect gentleman and my guide.
 It was clear he wanted me to have a good experience in his neighborhood and he moved thoughtfully through every pitfall and peril.
 If I could have ordered him a semi-load of carrots I would have.
 Then again, he ate extremely well at his stable already.
 He was such a good boy I think he’d have given his carrots to a street horse in need.